nlarusstone/corels-test/README.md

 * Symmetry-aware pruning for equivalence classes of prefixes that contain (possibly multiple) adjacent pairs of commuting rules -- we only evaluate one.

+#### Overview, sort of

+A small amount of work is done once upfront to compute pairs of rules that **commute globally** due to zero overlap, and to compute pairs of rules where one **dominates** another, i.e., A dominates B if A captures all the data that B captures.

+Note that the **maximum length prefix** we have to check is

+    M = (best observed objective) / c < 1 / c.

+Furthermore, if we ever encounter a perfect prefix of length L, then we can set

+    M = L - 1.

+(If the policy is breadth first, we can just stop.
+Otherwise, the algorithm stops when the queue is empty.)

+Suppose we take prefix P of length K off the queue.
+That means we've already evaluated P and placed it in the cache.

+First we check whether P is still in the cache (it could have been garbage collected, e.g., because we found a new objective smaller than its lower bound, or because we found a permutation with lower objective).
+You could say that we garbage collect the queue lazily.
+If P is not in the cache, we stop (and continue to the next prefix in the queue).

+Next we construct the list of new rules to consider.
+Naively, this would be all rules not in the prefix.
+Let R be the last rule in P.  We eliminate the following rules from consideration:

+* rules that have zero overlap with R and have a larger index

+* rules that are dominated by (any rule in) P

+* rules that we already know would be rejected by P

+A rule is rejected by a prefix if it doesn't correctly capture enough data (it must correctly capture `>= c * ndata`).
+Let Q be P's parent.
+If Q rejects a rule, then P will also reject that rule.
+This **inheritance** of rejected rules only depends on which data are captured by Q, and doesn't actually depend on the order of rules in Q.  Let S be the set of rules formed from (K-1) rules of P, in any order.
+P inherits rejected rules from any elements of S.  Because of our symmetry-based garbage collection of prefixes equivalent up to a permutation, there are at most K elements of S in the cache; we can identify these via the **inverse canonical map (ICM)** that maps an ordered prefix to its permutation in the cache.

+    Aside:  We thus initialize the list of P's rejected rules lazily.
+This depends on finding elements of S, which depends on what's in the cache.
+    When is a prefix not in the cache?
+Either it hasn't yet been evaluated, or it has been partially evaluated and not inserted, or evaluated and (not inserted, or inserted and later deleted).
+The cache is thus complemented by information that either isn't inserted or gets deleted -- are we throwing away something useful here?

+Now we have a list of candidate new rules.
+For each candidate rule R, we compute the following:

+(1) We compute which data are captured by R.  If R captures < (ndata * c) data, then R captured insufficient data.
+We add R to the reject list of P and continue to the next candidate rule.

+(2) If R captures all data uncaptured by P, then R now behaves like the default rule, but at the cost of adding a rule.
+We add R to the reject list of P and continue.

+(3) We compute the majority class of data captured by R, and count how many data it correctly predicts.
+If this number is `< (ndata * c)`, then R correctly captured insufficient data.
+We add R to the reject list of P and continue.

+Let P' be prefix P extended with rule R.  We compute the lower bound of the objective of R

+    (number of mistakes) / ndata + c * len(P')

+(4) If it's greater than the smallest observed objective, then P' is a dead prefix and we continue to the next candidate.

+We compute the default prediction for P', which lets us compute the objective.
+If it's smaller than the best objective we've seen, we update that.

+(5) The children of P' are one longer that P' (i.e., are length K + 2).
+If this length exceeds M, the maximum prefix length we have to check, then there's no point to pursuing P', it is a dead prefix and we continue to the next candidate.

+Also because the children of P' are one longer that P', we can give them a tighter lower bound,

+    (number of mistakes) / ndata + c * len(P') + c

+(6) If this is greater than the smallest observed objective, then there's no point in pursuing P', it is a dead prefix and we continue to the next candidate.

+(7) We check whether there's a permutation of P' in the ICM.

+    If not, then add an entry for P' to the ICM.
+    Otherwise, call the permutation T.
+        If the objective of P' is lower than T, then T is inferior and we replace it with P'.
+        Otherwise, P' is inferior and we continue to the next candidate.

+If P' reaches this far, then we construct a cache entry for it.

 #### Cache

 The cache data structure is a hash map that also encodes a tree.